Mann Kasturi Re

-Mann Kasturi Re is an 2022 Indian Marathi-language suspense romantic drama film directed by Sanket Mane and produced by Mumbai Movie Studios, Imens Dimension Entertainment, and Arts Production.
+Mann Kasturi Re is a 2022 Indian Marathi-language suspense romantic drama film written and directed by Sanket Mane and produced by Mumbai Movie Studios, Imens Dimension Entertainment, and Arts Production.
 It stars Abhinay Berde and Tejasswi Prakash, in her Marathi cinema debut.

 The film focuses on two very different people—Shruti and Siddhant—who fall in love, subsequently changing the trajectory of their lives.